 It was a coincidence that led to Sofie now researching energy efficiency in fish farming.
-She gives her supervisor, Johan Berg Pettersen at the Program for Industrial Ecology at NTNU, much of the credit for her interest in the topic.
+She gives her supervisor, Johan BERG pettersen, at the program for industrial ecology at NTNU, much of the credit for her interest in the topic.

-- It's a bit of a coincidence that I became interested in fish farming.
-I have a very inspiring mentor who also got me involved.
-And now I find it very exciting to write about a changing industry - which is important for Norway.
+"It's a bit of a coincidence that I became interested in fish farming have a very inspiring mentor who also got me involved.
+Now I find it very exciting to write about this changing industry - which is important for Norway.”

-- In addition, it is interesting to work closely with the industry.
-Then I can hear if the companies are only interested in the salmon and salmon lice, or whether they are also interested in reducing emissions.
+“In addition, it is interesting to work closely with the industry.
+I can find out whether the companies are only interested in the salmon, or whether they also are interested in reducing emissions.”

-- My supervisor had already contacted the Fornybark cluster, and since I was also interested in the topic, he joined me on this collaboration.
+“My supervisor had already contacted the Fornybark cluster, and since I was also interested in the topic, he joined me on this collaboration.”

-In the master thesis, Sofie identifies how much energy is used, especially on feed barges, and whether they can move away from diesel and switch to shore power to switch to a "cleaner" energy source.
+In the master's thesis, Sofie identifies how much energy is used, especially on feed barges, and whether they can move away from diesel and switch to shore power to switch to a "cleaner" energy source.

 In order for the issues in the assignment to be real and up-to-date, she talks to companies in the cluster collaboration, and so she gets to know what is going on in the industry.

-- I have attended work meetings where we discuss what should be researched and what needs the companies have.
-I am free to choose and can collect data from various players.
+“I have attended work meetings where we discuss what should be researched and what needs the companies have.
+I am free to choose and can collect data from various ‘players’.”

 Sofie has also presented her work at a conference with over 60 participants - several of them from different fish farming companies.
-In this way, she not only gets data from the industry, but also contacts.
+In this way, she not only gets data from the industry, but also many more contacts.

-- It is very nice to meet representatives from the companies.
-Then I get contacts and a name to refer to later.
-In addition, my thesis becomes more realistic and relevant and not just theoretical.
+“It is very nice to meet representatives from the companies.
+Then I get contacts and people to refer to later.
+In addition, my thesis becomes more realistic and relevant and not just theoretical.”